-We are devoting this season of giving thanks to express our appreciation to the educators who made a difference in our lives and who are transforming lives, schools and communities across North Carolina, the nation and the world.
-We asked our alumni, students and friends to join the #ThankAnEducator movement by writing notes of appreciation to educators who changed their lives.
+We asked our alumni, students and friends to show their appreciation for the educators who made a difference in their lives and who are transforming lives, schools and communities across North Carolina, the nation and the world.
 Read what they had to say below.

 From: Mary Jones ’18EDD

 My ninth grade English teacher, Mrs. Beverly Cooper (mother of Governor Roy Cooper) instilled a burning passion for English Language Arts by introducing Edgar Allan Poe to her Nash County “gifted and talented” students in 1977.
 Although Mrs. Cooper is no longer with us, her vibrant love for learning remains steadfast for her former students.
 Mrs. Cooper, there is a special place for educators who are passionate about learning and I will forever strive to pay it forward.